LadipoSanni/LadipoSanni/README.md

 - 👋 Hi, I’m @LadipoSanni
 - 👀 I’m interested in Software engineering
-- 🌱 I’m currently learning DevOps tools like Docker,Kubernettes, Ansible,and others
+- 🌱 I’m currently working with DevOps tools like Docker,Kubernettes, Ansible,and others
 - 💞️ I’m looking to collaborate on Building an e-commerce fashion application.
 -  I'm currently working with learnspace.africa
 - 📫 How to reach me ladicorp24m@gmail.com
+- Leaning system design and architecture

 <!---
 LadipoSanni/LadipoSanni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.